White Paper

 The Framework

-Simulation-Driven Optimization
+Simulation-Driven Tuning

 Diagram of the modular layout generator across square and rectangular rooms, showing how the same structural logic carries across different geometries.